 “Yes, he has won, but his victory is soiled and and has no pride.”
-So said Aeschylus, the timeless Greek, and so say I, any day that I endure the voice of Trump, a voice I have had in my brain, sadly, since Youth-hood.
+So said Aeschylus, and so say I, any day that I hear the voice of Trump, a voice I have had in my brain, since my youth.

 It was on the phone.
 I was twenty and an intern reporter at TIME.
 Trump was being sued by a hotel chain.
-I had to call Trump, and ask him about it, and straight away he started calling me “Babe.”
-It was “Babe” this and “Babe” that.
-His voice was gold — a veritable sunbath– (or was it a golden shower? let’s add that January 2017).
+I called to ask Trump about it, and straight away he started calling me “Babe.”
+It was “Babe” this and “Babe” that and an occasional “doll.”
+His voice was a sunbath.

-Then I read aloud to him, still on the phone, as a TIME reporter in New York, one of the allegations against him, which I had before me in print in the Affadavit.
+Then I read aloud to him one of the allegations against him, which I had before me in an Affadavit.

-These men — these charming powerful men of a certain kind – how many times must they reveal themselves before we finally dump them?
-Keep Trying, I say.
+And these men — men of a certain kind – how many times must they reveal themselves before we remember their true selves?
+We must keep trying, I say.
 Keep trying until it Takes.